SpotJobs Holdings Pty Ltd ABN 91 628 670 351

 - (d) Agreement means the agreement formed between the Students and the Company under, and on the terms of, these Terms of Service.

-- (e) Assessment means any exercise, quiz or other task to be completed by Students to successfully complete a Course.
+- (e) Assessment means any exercise, quiz or other task to be completed by Students to in the fulfilment of any requirements in a Course..

 - (f) Australian Consumer Law means Schedule 2 of the Competition and Consumer Act 2010 (Cth).